VisionaiR3D/NCC1701_Playmobil/README.md

 # **Playmobil Enterprise BLE Controller**

-A replacement for the official **Playmobil Star Trek Enterprise AR** app—which has been crashing on launch—and an integration guide for Home Assistant.
+A replacement for the official Android **Playmobil Star Trek Enterprise AR** app—which has been crashing on launch—and an integration guide for Home Assistant.
 Use your Android phone or an ESP32 to control the U.S.S.
 Enterprise bridge via BLE with one-tap buttons or Home Assistant switches.

+Download the .apk file from the releases page and install it on your Android device to control your Playmobil Enterprise.

 ---

 ## **📖 Background**

-The original Playmobil AR app (com.playmobil.ar.startrekenterprise) was designed to showcase the iconic U.S.S.
+The original Android Playmobil AR app (com.playmobil.ar.startrekenterprise) was designed to showcase the iconic U.S.S.
 Enterprise model in augmented reality and wirelessly trigger sounds, lights, and effects on the Playmobil bridge.
 Unfortunately, the app has become unstable and crashes on startup.

 This repository provides two replacement solutions: